Dr Gareth Walker

 1 Upper Hanover Street

-I joined the School of English as Lecturer in Linguistics at Sheffield in 2006, becoming Senior Lecturer in 2013.
-I did my studying at the University of York with BA in English Literature and Linguistics (2000), followed by an MA in Linguistics by Research (2001), and a PhD in Linguistics (2004).
+I did my studying at the University of York with a BA in English Literature and Linguistics (2000), followed by an MA in Linguistics by Research (2001), and a PhD in Linguistics (2004).
+I joined the School of English as Lecturer in Linguistics in 2006, becoming Senior Lecturer in 2013.

 - Research interests

-To date, all of my research has been directed at trying to reach a more complete understanding of how we use linguistic resources when we engage in everyday conversation.
-In my research, I use auditory and acoustic-phonetic techniques in combination with Conversation Analysis (CA) in analysing audio and video recordings of unscripted interaction.
+All of my research to date has been directed at trying to reach a more complete understanding of how we use linguistic resources when we engage in everyday conversation.
+My research combines Conversation Analysis (CA) with techniques of auditory and acoustic phonetics.

 - Characterising spoken responses to an intelligent virtual agent by persons with mild cognitive impairment.
 Clinical Linguistics & Phonetics.
 View this article in WRRO